SomeHotel/OC-Lore/1- Party/Corelia.md

 # Current Predicament
 Stuck in an alleyway running from slavers.
 # Appearance
-- look at the picture idfk how to describe shit 😭(also shut up abt maelis i didnt have a reference picture when i was doing the describing)
+- look at the picture idfk how to describe shit 😭(also shut up abt maelis i didnt have a reference picture when i was making that)
 - Has a small diamond scar on her left ring finger
 - Lost her right leg from the knee down after it wasn't treated for a serious injury
 -